greim/Backbone-Subscriptions/readme.md

 ### Publishing

     /*
-     * arg1 - N are optional and are passed
+     * arg1 - argN are optional and are passed
      * to the handler on the view.
      */
     Backbone.Subscriptions.publish(channel, arg1, ... argN);

+Alternatively:

+    // inside a backbone view
+    this.publish(channel, arg1, ... argN);

 ### Subscribing